Husband: Islam

 In Islamic marital jurisprudence, husbands are considered protectors of the household and their wives.
-As protector, the husband has various rights and obligations that he is expected to fulfill and thus is offered opportunities different from that of his wife or wives, not only in legal and economical affairs of the family but within the family as well.
+As a protector, the husband has various rights and obligations that he is expected to fulfil and thus is offered opportunities different from that of his wife or wives, not only in legal and economic affairs of the family but within the family as well.
 As in most cases in Islam law and culture, everything is related to the Qur'an.

 Many Muslims may agree on a perfectly equal relationship.
 Islam is the only major religion that puts a cap on polygamy, limiting the number of a man's wives to four—provided the husband can do justice to all of them.
-Although some religions, such as Catholicism for instance, puts a cap on polygamy altogether, or even serial monogamy, allowing one spouse until death does them apart, not even accepting divorce.
+Although some religions, such as Catholicism for instance, put a cap on polygamy altogether, or even serial monogamy, allowing one spouse until death does them apart, not even accepting divorce.
 According to the teachings of Islam, a Muslim man should have a valid reason and have to get permission from his existing wife (without any force) if he requires to marry again.
 Islam vehemently abhors any intimate relationship outside the bond of marriage.

-There is no external sign to show his status as a husband unless he adopted the tradition of wearing a wedding ring.
+There is no external sign to show his status as a husband unless he adopts the tradition of wearing a wedding ring.

 Hinduism

 A Hindu husband traditionally takes his wife to his home.
 He is expected to provide for her and to prove his abilities to do so.
 The marriage in Hinduism is a relationship for Seven births (सात जन्मों का सम्बन्ध).
 Before 1951 there was no divorce allowed in Hindu marriage.

-In modern times once again after 1951, equal rights for women through society and law jurisdiction is given.
-In Hinduism, based on the different regions, marriage process is observed differently with the same Saat Pheras around agni kund (light pyre) to be taken to become a husband and wife.
+In modern times once again after 1951, equal rights for women through society and law jurisdiction are given.
+In Hinduism, based on the different regions, the marriage process is observed differently with the same Saat Pheras around agni kund (light pyre) to be taken to become a husband and wife.

 The Encyclopædia Britannica mentions that "In Hindu law, the male members of a joint family, together with their wives, widows, and children, are entitled to support out of the joint property."

 Buddhism and Chinese folk religions

-China's family laws were changed by the Communist revolution; and in 1950, the People's Republic of China enacted a comprehensive marriage law including provisions giving the spouses equal rights with regard to ownership and management of marital property.
+China's family laws were changed by the Communist Revolution; and in 1950, the People's Republic of China enacted a comprehensive marriage law including provisions giving the spouses equal rights with regard to ownership and management of marital property.

 Other cultures

-In Japan, before enactment of the Meiji Civil Code of 1898, all of the woman's property such as land or money passed to her husband except for personal clothing and a mirror stand.
+In Japan, before the enactment of the Meiji Civil Code of 1898, all of the woman's property such as land or money passed to her husband except for personal clothing and a mirror stand.